egorkapot/Karpov-Analyst-Simulator/README.md

 3. Creating a Telegram bot for collecting and sending reports and automating its work using Airflow
 4. Setting up search automation and anomaly alerts for the main metrics</b>

-For each project Im going to provide a detailed description
+For each project Im going to provide a README file with a detailed description

+<h3> A/B Testing </h3>
 <a href="https://github.com/egorkapot/Karpov-Analyst-Simulator/blob/main/AB_testing_Readme.md"> AB testing README </a>